cloudmesh-community/book/chapters/in/ai-rest.md

-Finally, we create a module (`server.py`) to use connexion service to read the above created OpenAPI specification (`gcv.yaml`) and dynamically call the methods to be implemented on the server side.
+Finally, we create a module (`server.py`) to use connexion service to read the above created OpenAPI specification (`gcv.yaml`) and dynamically call the method to be implemented on the server side.